4R3B3LatH34R7/Choropleth-Map-of-Myanmar/README.md

 What this button does, when turned ON, is, it causes the MultiSelect button to be turned ON but Disabled/greyed-out.</br>
 And then,, clicking/selecting a listitem (SRName/DTName) will select all the listsubitems below it.</br>
 ###### 1.2.4 ToggleButton - MultiSelect
-The function of this button, is, it will turn ON/OFF the ListView's multiselect option using Ctrl+Click or Shift+Click.
+The function of this button, is, it will turn ON/OFF the ListView's multiselect option using Ctrl+Click or Shift+Click.</br>
 ###### 1.2.5 ToggleButton - PCode
-This button is meant for showing or hiding PCodes associated with each State/Region (SR), District (DT) or Township (TS).
+This button is meant for showing or hiding PCodes associated with each State/Region (SR), District (DT) or Township (TS).</br>